 The purpose of TYCA-West is to foster the intellectual and pedagogical growth of English teachers and administrators in two-year colleges throughout the western region.
 We hold an annual conference every October where we encourage faculty to share their teaching expertise and projects they are working on at their various institutions.Read more »

 TYCA-West 2014 will take place on October 10-11 in fabulous Mesa, Arizona!
-This year’s conference theme is “The Evolving Classroom: Surviving the New Generation Gap.”
+This year’s conference theme is “Teachers and Students–In it Together.”
 (See below for a detailed outline of the conference CFP.)

 We are excited to present Quentin Vieregge as our keynote speaker for this year’s conference.
 Quentin is an Assistant Professor of English at UW-Barron County, where he teaches first and second semester first-year composition, film, literature, and business communication classes.
 He is the lead author of Agency in the Age of Peer Production (with Kyle Stedman, Taylor Mitchell, and Joseph Moxley) published by NCTE in 2012, and he is the managing editor of Writing Commons (writingcommons.org), a peer-reviewed online open education resource designed for undergraduate writers.

 CFP for TYCA-West 2014

 “Authentic education is not carried on by the teacher for the student or by the teacher about the student, but rather by the teacher with the student” (emphasis added).
 These ideas from Paulo Freire’s seminal 1970 text, Pedagogy of the Oppressed, have never been truer than they are today.